dhabersack/islovely.co/_firetips/2020-09-14-accessing-array-elements-faster-with-lookup-objects.md

 ---
-title: "Accessing array entries faster with lookup objects"
+title: "Accessing array elements faster with lookup objects"
 tags: ["JavaScript", "performance"]
 ---
 If you identify objects in an array by a unique property, turn the array into a lookup object.
 The unique property becomes a key, giving you access to the objects without having to search for them in the array first.